A little admiration of how easy UI customization is on Firefox, and how shitty Chromium looks.

 So I went ahead and read that article and goodness gracious, does anybody actually read these links???
 Because that link is a complete nothingburger.
 It’s a blog post from someone who never read a 990 before (standard nonprofit disclosure form) who thinks every other line of is proof of a scandal.
 But it’s not, it’s just a big word salad that is too long to read, so nobody will bother.

 The most significant charge is (1) that the CEO makes too much and (2) the author doesn’t like that they contract out work to consultants who think diversity is good.
-Every point made, so far as I can tell:
+And everything after that is LESS significant.

 • Have assets worth $1.1 billion as of 2021